Research

 Working Papers

-Title: Staying or Switching?
-The Role of Sector Choice in Indonesia’s Agricultural Productivity Gap
+Title: The Role of Self-Selection in Agricultural Productivity Gap (APG): Evidence from Indonesia

 Status: Job Market Paper (draft)